Debts From Ex-Spouse On Credit Report And How It Affects Borrower

 What If Lender Does Not Transfer Deed Out Of Your Name?

 There are cases where a person’s filed bankruptcy and their mortgage was part of their bankruptcy.
 But the lender will not cooperate in getting the deed transferred and recorded to their name.
 I have seen cases where it was many years after the fact and the deed is still not transferred and recorded.
 If a bankruptcy petitioner included mortgage part of bankruptcy, the mortgage note and deficiencies are totally wiped out.
 The petitioner technically owns the home free and clear.
 In a way, it is stupid for the mortgage lender not to transfer the deed into their name.
-If the lender does not cooperate, mail them a certified letter stating the fact that they have 48 hours from the receipt of their certified letter with the intent on selling the home and keeping the proceeds if they do not transfer and record the deed into their name.
-This will shake them up and I am confident that the lender will get their lazy butts in gear and have the deed transferred and recorded into their names asap.
-Technically, homeowners have the deed to their home but no mortgage so they can sell the property and transfer and record the deed to the home out of their name to the name of the new buyer.
-This tactic will not get finalized because the lender still has a lien on the property.

 Late Payments After Foreclosure And Bankruptcy

-Over 75% of our borrowers at Gustan Cho Associates are folks who either got a last-minute mortgage loan denial or are stressing over their mortgage process with their current lender.
-The number one reason why borrowers get last-minute mortgage loan denials or stress during the mortgage process is that they were not properly qualified by their loan officers.
-There is no reason why borrowers should get a loan denial or stress over the mortgage loan process.
 The pre-approval stage of the mortgage process is the most important phase.
 It is better to wait and get properly pre-approved than get a rushed pre-approval letter.
 Gustan Cho Associates has no lender overlays on government and conventional loans.
 Gustan Cho Associates just go off the automated findings of the automated underwriting system.

 Late Payments After Bankruptcy And Foreclosure

-• They consider anyone who had late payments after a bankruptcy and/or significant housing event (foreclosure/deed in lieu/short sale) as a second offender
+Most lenders will automatically disqualify borrowers who had late payments after bankruptcy and/or foreclosure/deed in lieu of foreclosure/short sale.
+They consider anyone who had late payments after a bankruptcy and/or significant housing event (foreclosure/deed in lieu/short sale) as a second offender However, late payments after bankruptcy and/or foreclosure is does NOT disqualify a borrower from qualifying for government or conventional loans.

-• Late Payments After Bankruptcy and/or Foreclosure is allowed per mortgage lending guidelines but it may be overlays imposed by the particular lender
+Late Payments After Bankruptcy and/or Foreclosure is allowed per mortgage lending guidelines but it may be overlays imposed by the particular lender.

-• Lender Overlays are mortgage guidelines that are above and beyond those of FHA, VA, USDA, Fannie Mae, or Freddie Mac
+Lender Overlays are mortgage guidelines that are above and beyond those of FHA, VA, USDA, Fannie Mae, or Freddie Mac.
+Gustan Cho Associates are national lenders licensed in multiple states with no overlays on government and conventional loans.
+We just go off the automated findings of the Automated Underwriting System.

 Main Reason Of Mortgage Process Blowup